Skip to content

 Water (Corrosive) Earth (Desiccation)

 Earth: The solid ground beneath, crystals, and loam.
-Earth is the element that is channeled into desiccation damage.
+Earth is the element channeled into desiccation damage.
 Any creature affected by desiccation damage becomes dehydrated.
 Earth has no opposite, but is uniquely affected by sonic energy.

 Ice: The frozen wastes, winter, and rime of Korrenth are the ice element.
-Cold is the energy type associated with this energy and often has slowing affects when used.
+Cold is the energy type associated with this energy and often has slowing effects when used.
 The opposite of ice is fire.

 Water: The roaring oceans, seas, lakes, and rivers of Korrenth encompass the water element.
 When channeled into a spell, water deals corrosive energy damage.
 Corrosive damage often also deals damage to equipment along with the creature.
 The opposite of water is earth.